EduRam/golangtests/BookComputerSystems/README.md

 ... adapted from Clang to Golang.

-The objective is to prove to myself that Go is a "systems language"!
+To understand what is being demonstrated, you have to buy the book!